danielemarinazzo/HOI/README.md

 # HOI
-Retrieving high-order information multiplets from data using the O-information
+Retrieving high-order information multiplets from data using the O-information.
+The zero lag version works both for time series and for data collected across multiple subjects/trials.

 Work in progress.